Plymouth Brethren

-The Plymouth Brethren or Assemblies of Brethren are a low church and non-conformist Christian movement whose history can be traced back to Dublin, Ireland, in the mid to late 1820s, where it originated from Anglicanism.
-The group emphasizes sola scriptura, the belief that the Bible is the only authority for church doctrine and practice.
+The Plymouth Brethren or Assemblies of Brethren are a low church and Nonconformist Christian movement whose history can be traced back to Dublin, Ireland, in the mid to late 1820s, where it originated from Anglicanism.
+The group emphasizes nuda scriptura, the belief that the Bible is the only authority for church doctrine and practice.
 Plymouth Brethren generally see themselves as a network of like-minded free churches, not as a Christian denomination.

 History

+Origins in Ireland

-The Brethren movement began in Dublin, Ireland, where several groups of Christians met informally to celebrate the Lord's Supper together, the first meeting being in 1825.
+The Plymouth Brethren movement began in Dublin, Ireland, where several groups of Christians met informally to celebrate the Eucharist together, the first meeting being in 1825.
 The central figures were Anthony Norris Groves, a dentist studying theology at Trinity College; Edward Cronin, studying medicine, John Nelson Darby, a curate in County Wicklow; and John Gifford Bellett, a lawyer who brought them together.
 They did not have any liturgy, order of service, or even any ministers; in their view, since their guide was "the Bible alone" they sought to do it according to their own interpretation of the biblical text.

+Early theology

 An important early stimulus was the study of prophecy, which was the subject of a number of annual meetings at Powerscourt House in County Wicklow starting in 1831.
 Lady Powerscourt had attended Henry Drummond's prophecy conferences at Albury Park, and Darby was espousing the same pre-tribulational view in 1831 as Edward Irving.
 Many people came to these meetings who became important in the English movement, including Benjamin Wills Newton and George Müller.

-The two main but conflicting aspirations of the movement were to create a holy and pure fellowship on one hand, and to allow all Christians into fellowship on the other.
+The two main but conflicting aspirations of the movement were to create a holy and pure fellowship on the one hand, and to allow all Christians into fellowship on the other.
 Believers in the movement felt that the established Church of England had abandoned or distorted many of the ancient traditions of Christendom, following decades of dissent and the expansion of Methodism and political revolutions in the United States and France.
 People in the movement wanted simply to meet together in the name of the Lord Jesus Christ without reference to denominational differences.

+Establishment in Great Britain

-The first meeting in England was held in December 1831 in Plymouth, Devon.
+The first meeting on the British mainland was held in December 1831 in Plymouth, England.
 It was organised primarily by George Wigram, Benjamin Wills Newton, and John Nelson Darby.
 The movement soon spread throughout the United Kingdom, and the assembly in Plymouth had more than 1,000 people in fellowship in 1845.

 They became known as "the brethren from Plymouth" and were soon simply called "Plymouth Brethren".
 The term Darbyites is also used, especially when describing the Exclusive branch which has a more pronounced influence from Darby.
 Many within the movement refuse to accept any name other than "Christian".